bioidiap/bob.ip.binseg/doc/setup.rst

 Datasets
 --------

-The package supports a range of retina fundus datasets, but does not install the `bob.db` iterator APIs by default, or includes the raw data itself, which you must procure.
+The package supports a range of retina fundus datasets, but does not include the raw data itself, which you must procure.

 To setup a dataset, do the following: